globalreachtech/tinyradius-netty/README.md

 tinyradius-netty is a fork of the TinyRadius Radius library, with some significant changes:
 - Use netty for asynchronous IO, timeouts, thread management
-- Most methods return (netty) Promises
+- Most methods return Promises
 - Use slf4j instead of commons-logging
 - Use Generics and Java 8 language features
 - Proxy uses Client to handle requests upstream, retries, and connection management